decentralized-identity/keri/docs/Q-and-A.md

 (_SamMSmith_)

 ## KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?
 The `KELs` are what establishes the root of trust in `KERI`.
 So you have a `SCI` and a `KEL`.
 The `KEL` is ordered with respect to the SCI by the controller.
-You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`.\
+You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`, because the controller is the one and only, who order events.\
 In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
 For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
 And so I defend myself against `duplicity`.\